 Ammonia is the most commonly used cleaner in large-scale enterprises.
 But you can also use it to clean your shower doors.
 In a spray bottle, mix 1 part ammonia with 3 parts water, and spritz on the soap scum.
 While still wet, use a sponge to loosen the grime.
 Rinse the surface completely with water, allowing all of the ammonia to go down the drain.

 Note: If you want to use this heavy-duty cleaner, be sure to ventilate your bathroom thoroughly and take appropriate safety measures (like wearing safety gloves).

-Safety Tip: Avoid cleaning the bathroom with vinegar or ammonia at the same time as a chlorine-based bleach as they can react to create a toxic environment.
+Safety Tip: Avoid cleaning the bathroom with vinegar or ammonia at the same time as they can react to create a toxic environment.